AqwamCreates/DataPredict/docs/HighValueProjectTutorials/AntiCheatSystems/CreatingLeaderboardScoreAnomalyDetectionModel.md

     for playerIndex = #playerArray, 1, -1 do

-      -- The probability value here means how likely it is that the data point is "normal" in relative to its neighbours.
-It is based on kValue.

-      -- The higher the probability value, the more likely it is to be an outlier.
+     -- The higher the value, the more likely the datapoint is an outlier.

       probabilityValue = probabilityVector[playerIndex][1]